bryanlammon/supra/readme.md

 An "at" is optional, and Supra will ensure that citation types that require an "at" have one.

-Two notes about what Supra doesn't add:
+Two notes about what Supra doesn't add.
 First, Supra does not add signals like *see* or *but see*.
 You have to add those manually.
-Second, Supra will not insert *Id*s where appropriate.
+Second, Supra will not insert `*id*`s where appropriate.
 All citations after the first are in "*supra* note" format.
-So if you cite the same source in subsequent footnotes, you must manually add the *Id.*s.
+So if you cite the same source in subsequent footnotes, you must manually add the `*id.*`s.

 #### Internal Cross-References